peteroupc/html3dutil/doc/H3DU.Material.md

 ### H3DU.Material([params], [diffuse], [specular], [shininess], [emission])

 Specifies parameters for geometry materials, which describe the appearance of a 3D object.
-This includes how an object scatters, reflects, or absorbs light, as well as a texture image to apply on that object's surface.
+This includes how an object scatters or reflects light, as well as a texture image to apply on that object's surface.

 NOTE: The default shader program assumes that all colors and the diffuse texture specified in this object are in